ZeeeSpy/Room613/README.md

 ### Acknowledgements
 All assets in the game are either created by myself or are standard assets provided by unity, except for the following:
 The mannequin model used for enemies: https://poly.google.com/view/c1Hf1Rv-OAz
-The paper texture used for the ingame map: https://www.deviantart.com/dioma/art/Textures-Paper-58028330
+The paper texture used for the ingame map was created by someone going by the username "dioma" on deviantart.
+They have since deactivated their deviantart account.
+This is where the texture file used to be: https://www.deviantart.com//art/Textures-Paper-58028330